mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 fleet combat step-by-step, the Referee can run the battle ahead of time, recording the events of each round so they can be conveyed to the Travellers as events transpire.
-Should the Travellers’ actions alter the course of events, simply adjust the results; a pre-set fleet combat game need not be a railroad that the Travellers are forced to ride.
+Should the Travellers' actions alter the course of events, simply adjust the results; a pre-set fleet combat game need not be a railroad that the Travellers are forced to ride.
 Use the generated